 \begin{exam} Consider again the generalized type~II split move from Example~\ref{gen-split-move-exam}.
 Figure~\ref{anticanonical-fig} shows the transitions~$M\xmapsto\xi M_1$, $M_1\xmapsto{\eta'} M_2$, and~$M_2\xmapsto\chi M_3$.
 By~$1,2,\ldots$ we mark the mirrors~$\mu_1,\mu_2,\ldots$, and by~$1',2',\ldots$ the mirrors~$\mu_1',\mu_2',\ldots$, respectively.
 One can see that the final diagram in Figure~\ref{gen-split-pic-2} can be obtained from~$M_3$ by two jump moves.

 \end{exam}

 Now we proceed with the proof of Claims~1--4.
 Let~$\wideparen\omega=\wideparen\omega^1\cup\ldots\cup\wideparen\omega^k$ be the decomposition of the arc~$\wideparen\omega$ into subarcs as in Definition~\ref{simple-route-def}.
 This decomposition can be chosen so that the domain~$F$ of~$h_M^{M_1}$ is obtained from~$\wideparen M$ by cutting along~$(\wideparen\mu_1\cup\wideparen x\cup\wideparen\mu_2)\cap(\wideparen\omega^1\cup\wideparen\omega^2)$, where~$x$ is the occupied level of~$M$ containing~$\mu_1$ and~$\mu_2$, and the intersection of~$F$ with~$\wideparen\omega$ is~$\wideparen\omega^3\cup\ldots\cup\wideparen\omega^k$.
 We can also ensure that the starting point of~$h_M^{M_1}(\wideparen\omega\cap F)$ appears on the boundary of the strip~$\wideparen\mu_2'$ but not on~$\partial\wideparen M_1$.
-The arc~$h_M^{M_1}(\wideparen\omega\cap F)$ is then continued uniquely (up to isotopy of~$\wideparen M_1$ preserving the handle decomposition structure) to a type~II splitting path, see Figure~\ref{cut-from-other-end}.
+The arc~$h_M^{M_1}(\wideparen\omega\cap F)$ is then continued uniquely (up to isotopy of~$\wideparen M_1$ preserving the handle decomposition structure) to a type~II splitting path; see Figure~\ref{cut-from-other-end}.
 Claim~1 follows.

-The wrinkle move~$M\xmapsto\xi M_1$ creates two new boundary circuits, the ones hitting the mirror~$\mu_1'$.
+The wrinkle move~$M\xmapsto\xi M_1$ creates two new boundary circuits, the ones that hit the mirror~$\mu_1'$.
 These circuits have the form~$\partial r_1$, $\partial r_2$, where~$r_1$ and~$r_2$ are some rectangles with no mirrors in the interior.
 (In Figure~\ref{anticanonical-fig} these rectangles are highlighted.)
 One can see that the move~$M_1\mapsto M_2$ transforms them to circuits that still have the form of the boundary of a rectangle with no mirrors inside.
 No splitting of the level~$x'$ containing~$\mu_1'$ and~$\mu_2'$ occurs in the canonical decomposition of~$M_1\xmapsto{\eta'} M_2$, since the mirror~$\mu_1'$ cannot appear in~$\omega'$.
 Hence $\mu_1''$, $\mu_2''$, and~$\mu_2'''$ remain on the level~$x'$.

-One can now see that removals of~$\mu_2''$ and~$\mu_2'''$ are type~I elementary bypass removals, and the subsequent removal of~$\mu_1''$ together with the occupied level~$x'$ is a type~I elimination move.
+One can now see that the deletions of~$\mu_2''$ and~$\mu_2'''$ are type~I elementary bypass removals, and the subsequent deletion of~$\mu_1''$ together with the occupied level~$x'$ is a type~I elimination move.
 Thus, Claim~2 has been settled.